tiny-nestjs/auto-injectable/README.md

 ## Features

-- The `@AutoInjectable()` decorator allows classes to be automatically injectable for DI.
+- `@AutoInjectable()` decorator allows classes to be automatically injectable for DI.
-- The `@ComponentScan()` decorator enables automatic scanning and injection of classes within a module.
+- `@ComponentScan()` decorator enables automatic scanning and injection of classes within a module.

 ## Installation